 Approved by Executive Committee on Research: July 9, 2012

-Questions concerning the interpretation or applicability of this policy should be directed to the Chair of the Conflict of Interest Review Committee(s), Research Ethics and Compliance Office, or the Vice Chancellor for Research.
+Questions concerning the interpretation or applicability of this policy should be directed to the Chair of the Conflict of Interest Review Committee(s), Office of Research Integrity and Ethics, or the Vice Chancellor for Research.

 Originally effective October, 20, 1993 and amended December 17, 1993 for the University